pduranti/mercadolibre.github.com/_posts/guide/search/2012-07-31-search-by-category.markdown

 ## Description:

-The search operation returns items belongs to a MercadoLibre item category.
-Searching by categories is similar to user experience browsing these in MercadoLibre site.
+The search operation returns items which belong to a MercadoLibre item category.
+Searching by categories is similar to user experience when they browse these in MercadoLibre site.
 For more details about categories visit [Categories API](/category-introduction).

 ## Request {#search-request}

-Using a MercadoLibre item category, you can retrieve a list of items belong to it.
-If you are interested in define response block size read [search paging](/search-paging) section.
+By using a MercadoLibre item category, you can retrieve a list of items which belong to it.
+If you are interested in defining a block size response read [search paging](/search-paging) section.

 <pre class="terminal">
 curl https://api.mercadolibre.com/sites/MLA/search?category=MLA5726